MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Experiment Details

-\text{MultiTQ} is the largest publicly available Temporal Knowledge Graph Question Answering (TKGQA) dataset, constructed from the ICEWS05–15 event database~\cite{garcia2018learning}, which records politically and socially significant events with precise timestamps.
+\myparagraph{Experiment Datasets} Previous studies have revealed that the widely used \text{CronQuestions} dataset~\cite{minMultihopReadingComprehension2019} contains spurious correlations that models can exploit to achieve inflated accuracy~\cite{sharma2022twirgcn}.
+Following the analysis in~\cite{T4}, we therefore evaluate \mot on two more reliable and temporally challenging benchmarks: \text{MultiTQ}~\cite{TKGQA} and \text{TimeQuestions}~\cite{jia2021complex}. \text{MultiTQ} is the largest publicly available Temporal Knowledge Graph Question Answering (TKGQA) dataset, constructed from the ICEWS05–15 event database, which records politically and socially significant events with precise timestamps.
 It consists of more than 500K question–answer pairs, covering 15 years of temporal scope.
 Each question is automatically generated from event triples $(h, r, t, \tau)$ and further refined to ensure diversity in natural language phrasing.
 The dataset supports multiple temporal granularities (year, month, and day), with questions distributed across over 3,600 calendar days. \text{MultiTQ} encompasses a wide range of temporal reasoning operators, including \text{before}, \text{after}, \text{equal}, \text{first}, and \text{last}, and contains both \text{single-hop} and \text{multi-hop} reasoning cases that require combining multiple temporal relations to derive the final answer.
 In contrast, \text{TimeQuestions} is a smaller but linguistically richer benchmark designed to test compositional and relational temporal reasoning.
 It contains around 16K manually curated questions spanning four reasoning categories: \text{Explicit}, \text{Implicit}, \text{Temporal}, and \text{Ordinal}.
 Unlike \text{MultiTQ}, it uses only yearly granularity and focuses on questions that involve reasoning over alignment and temporal order rather than precise timestamps.
 Each question is grounded in Wikidata events and entities, with linguistic templates textasizing contextual reasoning, event sequencing, and temporal comparisons across multiple entities.
 The detailed statistics of both datasets, including splits by reasoning type and dataset size, are summarized in Table~\ref{tab:datasets_stats_compact_2col}.

 \myparagraph{Baselines} We compare \mot against a comprehensive set of baselines covering three major methodological categories: pre-trained language models, knowledge graph embedding methods, and LLM-based reasoning methods.